stoeps13/connections-doc/source/admin/admin/r_admin_searchcellconfig_commands.md

 To run the commands, you first need to initialize the Search configuration environment.
 For more information about initializing the Search configuration environment, see *Accessing the Search configuration environment*.

+!!! note
-**Note:** For the SearchCellConfig commands that create, update, or delete configuration data, you must also check out the search-config.xml file using the SearchCellConfig.checkOutConfig\(\) command.
+    For the SearchCellConfig commands that create, update, or delete configuration data, you must also check out the search-config.xml file using the SearchCellConfig.checkOutConfig\(\) command.
 After making your edits, you need to check in your changes using the SearchCellConfig.checkInConfig\(\) command.
 When the server next restarts, your changes will take effect.
 Any of these changes require the indexes to be rebuilt.

 SearchCellConfig.checkInConfig\(\)
 :   Checks in the Search configuration file.
 This command must be used after changes are made to the Search configuration file in order for those changes to take effect.
 As part of this operation , the edited copy of the Search configuration file, search-config.xml, is validated against the XSD schema definition file, search-config.xsd.